 This condition is a distinct type of headache caused by irritation or injury of the occipital nerves.
 These nerves travel from the base of the skull through the scalp.
 This condition can result in severe pain and muscle spasms.

 Occipital neuralgia can be caused by direct trauma to the back of the head or neck.
-It can be caused by overly tight muscles in the neck, or by compression of the nerve roots.
+Overly tight muscles can cause it in the neck or by compression of the nerve roots.
 It can develop as a result of osteoarthritis.
-A localized infection or tissue inflammation, or a tumor or lesion can cause occipital neuralgia.
+Localized infection or tissue inflammation, or a tumor or lesion can cause occipital neuralgia.
 It can be caused by conditions such as gout or diabetes.
 And finally, it can develop from keeping the head in a downward and forward position for lengthy periods.

 The first step in treating Occipital Neuralgia is to make an appointment to see one of our specialists to learn your treatment options.

 Call us at 646-419-3105 or request more information.
 At Advanced Headache Center, our goal is to get you started on a personalized treatment plan to find relief.Dr.
 Amr Hosny has either authored or reviewed and approved this content.
 Advanced Headache Center 41 5th Avenue,